-Sending e-mails that provide valuable content AND drive sales simultaneously is no easy feat.
+Sending e-mails that provide valuable content AND drive revenue simultaneously is no easy feat.
 Because of the endless sea of information people swim in on a daily basis, most are on the “up and up,” with a heightened awareness of spammy e-mails.
-To remain competitive, businesses using e-mail marketing may bundle products together, offer free or discounted services (regularly) or a combination of both.
+To remain competitive, businesses using email marketing may bundle products together, offer free or discounted services (regularly) or a combination of both.
 While it’s great to support our customers with extra goodies, we also have bills to pay and revenue to drive.

-So how to strike a balance?
+So how can you strike a balance?

-The key is to provide relevant, creative, and targeted content as much as possible.
+The key is to provide relevant and targeted content as much as possible.
 Inundating your list with countless sales offers and giveaways reads desperate—it’s important to build trust.
 The phrase “integrated marketing” is one that crops up a lot these days.
 By integrating, i.e., “folding in” your offer, products, and services into your content, customers are reminded of why they signed up for your newsletter or became interested in your company in the first place.

 List segmentation is sometimes tricky when you don’t have customers’ demographic information but it isn’t impossible.
 Try gauging the demographics based on analyzing e-mail open rates, or try using Geolocation, a tool available with most e-mail platforms.
 Geolocation can determine location based off IP address.
 Another fun, perhaps more engaging way to determine location information?
 Try doing a survey and provide a free give away for those who participate.
 Who knows, maybe the survey itself will drive a sale or two.

 2. Relevant Content

 Be relevant, unique, and savvy enough to be added to your customers’ contact list and remain forever out of spam!
 Relevant content should remain fresh and informative.
 Remember why you got in business in the first place: to serve a higher purpose, right?
 How can you inspire, educate, AND drive revenue all at once?
 This may require activation of creative chops, but, it will be well worth it in the end.